InquestGeronimo/horizon-takeoff/README.md

 After you've finished the TUI workflow, a YAML configuration file will be automatically stored in your working directory.
 This file will trigger the staging process of your deployment and you will receive a notification in terminal of your instance launch.

 Wait a few minutes as the instance downloads the LLM model and initiates the Docker container containing the Takeoff Server.
-To keep track of the progress and access your instance's initialization logs, you can SSH into your instance using the following command:
+To keep track of the progress and access your instance's initialization logs, you can SSH into your instance:

 ```bash
 ssh -i ~/<pem.key> <user>@<public-ipv4-dns>  # e.g. ssh -i ~/aws.pem ubuntu@ec2-44-205-255-59.compute-1.amazonaws.com